Flumserberg

 Flumserberg is a resort area in the Swiss Alps, located in the canton of St. Gallen.
 It is composed of several villages at elevations between 1,160 and 1,344 m above sea level.
 The resort sits on a terrace overlooking the Walensee, above Flums in the Sarganserland region.
 Flumserberg mainly belongs to the municipality of Flums, with a small part belonging to the municipality of Quarten.

 The three main villages composing the resort of Flumserberg are: Tannenbodenalp (1344 m), Flumserberg (1275 m) and Tannenheim (1160 m).

+The Churfirsten can be seen from Flumserberg.